 Recent research by the University of the Thai Chamber of Commerce has revealed that household debt in Thailand has increased alarmingly in the last year with each household having a debt of 248,004 baht representing an increase of 13% on the figure for 2014 when it stood at 219,158 baht.

-Tough economic environment sees higher Thai household debt
+Tough economic environment sees higher levels of Thai household debt as poor seek short term funds

-Loan repayments for less well off households a big worry in Thailand
+Loan repayments for less well off households a big worry for Thailand particularly those in rural areas

-Other factors causing the increase in household debt range from low incomes or even the inability to find employment, an increase in the cost of living and rural areas there have been a number of poor harvests.
-KIt is also reported that Thailand has seen an increase in spending through credit cards as families attempt to provide for education fees for children.
-A Another key factor which has contributed to the problem is the prevalence of a gambling in Thailand particularly among less educated households and increased spending on consumer goods obtained through short term financing.
+Other factors causing the increase in household debt range from low incomes or even the inability to find employment, to an increase in the cost of living and in rural areas there have been a number of poor harvests.

 Massive rise in 2015 level household debt repayments